Google Ads Keyword Match Types Explained (With Examples)

 “running shoes”

-Now your ad will show when the search includes that phrase with a similar meaning.
+Your ad will now be displayed when the search includes such a phrase with a similar meaning.

 • Buy running shoes online